hhvm/user-documentation/guides/hack/43-type-constants/01-introduction.md

 class C extends A {
   const type Foo = string;
   // Has to be int or string since was constrained to arraykey const type Bar = int;
 }
 ```

 ### Concrete class

-You can declare a type constant in a concrete class, but it requires a special type of syntax:
+You can declare a type constant in a concrete class, but it requires different syntax:

 ```
-const type <name> as mixed = mixed;
+const type <name> [as <constraint>] = <type>; // constraint optional
 ```

-Basically you are declaring that the type constant can be pretty much any type.
-And in any child class, if no type constraint is specified, then `mixed` will be the default.

 For example:

 ```
-class NA {
+class NoChild {
-  const type Foo as mixed = mixed;
+  const type Foo = ?string;
 }

-class C1 extends NA {
+class Parent {
-  const type Foo = int;
+  const type Foo as arraykey = arraykey; // need constraint for child override }
-}

-class C2 extends NA {
+class Child extends Parent {
-  const type Foo; // defaults to mixed
-}
+  const type Foo = string; // a string is an arraykey, so ok }
 ```